rackerlabs/design-system/_component_design/table-control.md

 layout: component
 category: Components
 usage: >
-  Table controls are elements which allow users to interact with the data contained in a table.
+  Table controls are elements that allow users to interact with the data contained in a table.
 These controls include elements such as search bars, buttons, pagination controls, and action cogs among others.
 Table controls appear at the top and the bottom of the table and in the table header and table rows.
 preview-image: preview-images/tables-controls.svg
 status: stable
 resource: true
-last-modified: 2018-11-08
+last-modified: 2018-11-12
 helix-ui-css: false
 helix-ui-javascript: false
 ---